 How to Properly Report ISO AMT Cost Basis

-First things first, get as organized you can with the records that you have.
+First things first, get as organized as you can with the records that you have.

-This is especially important if you’re reading this article BEFORE you choose to exercise your ISO options… disorganization can be costly.
+This is especially important if you’re reading this article BEFORE you choose to exercise your ISO options… Disorganisation can cost thousands.

 The best way I know how to do this for yourself is to create a spreadsheet to use every single time you decide to exercise your ISO.